GD5111 Energy Inequalities and Climate Responsibilities

 Intended learning outcomes

-• engage effectively with a range of sources and disciplinary perspectives to build and present well-evidenced and clearly articulated arguments
+• Engage critically with a range of academic and non-academic sources to build and present well-evidenced and clearly articulated arguments